fortrabbit/blog/new-relic-byol.md

 ---
 title: New Relic BYOL
 author: os
-excerpt: We now have the New Relic demon running.
+intro: We now have the New Relic demon running.
 created: 2014-05-20
 tag:
   - chronicles